PoliteGirl/question/React.md

    }
 ```

+### Q : When to use a Class Component over a Function Component?
-If the component needs state or lifecycle methods then use class component otherwise use function component.
-However, from React 16.8 with the addition of Hooks, you could use state , lifecycle methods and other features that were only available in class component right in your function component. *So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries *
+A : * If the component needs state or lifecycle methods then use class component otherwise use function component.
+However, from React 16.8 with the addition of Hooks, you could use state , lifecycle methods and other features that were only available in class component right in your function component.
+* So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries.

 ### Q : What is the virtual DOM?
 How does react use the virtual DOM to render the UI?
 A : As stated by the react team, virtual DOM is a concept where a virtual representation of the real DOM is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.

+The Virtual DOM (VDOM) is an in-memory representation of Real DOM.
+The representation of a UI is kept in memory and synced with the "real" DOM.
+It's a step that happens between the render function being called and the displaying of elements on the screen.
+This entire process is called reconciliation.

 ### Q : What is state in React?
 A : State of a component is an object that holds some information that may change over the lifetime of the component.
 We should always try to make our state as simple as possible and minimize the number of stateful components.